CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 In this section you can choose how many columns you want to use with the added power to choose based on the size of the screen being used.
 You can for example have three columns on a nice big desktop screen and then one column on a small mobile device.

-These settings are fully responsive which you can test by minimizing your browser screen on your desktop to simulate different screen sizes and see the changes take affect live. *\[Figure-7\]*
+These settings are fully responsive which you can test by minimizing your browser screen on your desktop to simulate different screen sizes and see the changes live. *\[Figure-7\]*

 ![Figure-7](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-layout-3.png "Figure-7"){.coalaweb-docs}

 ### <a name="mod-image"></a>Image Options

-This section is dedicated to the display of images with your article content and contains some powerful features to get you content looking just how you want it.
+This section is dedicated to the display of images with your article content and contains some powerful features to get your content looking just how you want it.

 To make it easy to explain I have broken this section up into 3 parts.

 **Part 1 General**